vanus-labs/vanus-connect/connectors/sink-doris/README.md

 part of the original event and deliver these extracted `data` to [Doris][doris].
 The Doris Sink use [Stream Load][stream load] way to import data.

-For example, the incoming CloudEvent looks like:
+For example, an incoming CloudEvent looks like:

 ```json
 {